marieBvr/TEs_genes_relationship_pipeline/README.md

 ## Context
 This is the repository of our summer internship 2020.
 We are two students from University of Bordeaux.
 We had the chance of doing our internship in INRAE (french National Institute of Agricultural Research) alongside the Virology Team.

-The main goal of this project is to find the relationship between Transposable Element (TE) and the apricot gene.
+The main goal of this project is to find the relationship between Transposable Elements (TEs) and the apricot genes.
 Then focus on the Long Terminal Repeat (LTR) that are type of TE.
-And finally compare those element for 4 species of apricot.
+And finally compare those elements for 4 species of apricot.

 You can learn more about this subject in the Contribution Section.

 ## Introduction
-Transposable element are DNA fragment capable of moving from one place to another troughout the genome  via a mecanism called transposition.
+Transposable elements are DNA fragment capable of moving from one place to another troughout the genome  via a mecanism called transposition.
 There are different category/class of transposon.
 In this project we are going to focus on LTR (long terminal repeat).
 Learn more by [clicking here ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874221/)

 ## Requirement

-To use these scripts please download the folder.
-Make sure that python3 and Rstudio are installed in your machine.
+To use these scripts please clone the repository.
+Make sure that Python3 and Rstudio are installed on your machine.
 If it's not the case, check out the following links :
 - python 3 : [link](https://www.python.org/downloads/)
 - Rstudio : [link](https://rstudio.com/products/rstudio/download/)